emericg/OpenSubtitlesDownloadQt/README.md

 Features
 --------

-- Use a GNOME/GTK or KDE/Qt GUI depending on your favorite desktop environment.
+- Use a nice Qt5 GUI.
-- Or just use the CLI!
-Great for automation, and it works on Linux and macOS.
 - Query subtitles in more than 60 different languages for documentaries, movies, TV shows and more...
 - Query subtitles in multiple languages at once.
 - Query subtitles for multiple video files at once.